Characters of Final Fantasy XII: Critical reception

 The characters in Final Fantasy XII have received mixed opinions from reviewers.
 Praises were given by Calvin Smith of PSX Extreme, who stated that the characters are "classy and well thought out, an ensemble cast whose players rarely descend into needless melodrama or writhing angst".
 He also said that the supposed main character's role was changed to become an observer, "a different outlook than in the previous installments".
 1UP.com's Andrew Pfister applauded the character dialogues as being "intelligent, subtle and sharp"; the relationships between characters were lauded as well.
 Balthier and Fran's relationship was compared to Han Solo and Chewbacca of Star Wars, being "far more interesting than anything Square's put out in the modern FF era".
 IGN editor Jeremy Dunham praised the game and its writers for "evolving the personalities, histories, and motives of characters you already thought you knew, but didn't" and for "capitaliz[ing] on the opportunity to tell you about them".
 He also noted the visual and auditory detail of the characters, saying that "each and every model, down to the most obscure NPC, has an immense level of attention paid to them -- from their clothes and facial expressions, to their walking and idle animations" and that the voice acting was "top-notch".
 GameSpy's Justin Speer also praised the characters, saying that it was hard to "resist being charmed by a few of the characters" and that they "interact with each other in dramatic and interesting ways".
-The voice acting was praised by Keith Schleicher of Gaming Trend, who said that the characters voices all matched their appearances well.

 Other reviewers have criticized the character development.
 Shane Bettenhausen of Official U.S. PlayStation Magazine found the game's cast "a tad mundane" compared to characters from previous installments.
 Moreover, they found both Vaan and Ashe uninteresting, making the story lack "the emotional punch".
 They also criticized the voice acting as uneven and rife with mispronunciations.
 GameTrailers also criticized the characters, saying that many of the game's "other characters" are "more interesting than the ones you'll actually control", and that the "characters' motivations are thin to non-existent".
 RPGFan editor Stephen Harris, while praising the quality of most of the voice acting and especially Balthier's, criticized Fran's as "monotone and subdued" with an "indecipherable accent".
 Cortney Stone of RPGamer found fault with the voice acting recording, describing it as "substandard" and said that "it sounds as though a few of the actors were too close to the microphones or the equipment was faulty", though she called "the voice acting itself quite good, with characters of different nations having distinctive accents".